Initial version October, 1981

 4. Copyright statement and creative commons license

 Copyright of any paper published in this journal belongs to The Korean Society of Gastrointestinal Endoscopy.
 The legal responsibility, however, stays with the authors.
 Public announcement of the content before publication is allowed only if it is necessary because of a public health emergency.
-It is distributed under the terms of the Creative Commons Attribution Non-Commercial License (http://creativecommons.org/licenses/by-nc/3.0/), which permits unrestricted non-commercial use, distribution, and reproduction in any medium, provided the original work is cited properly.
-The content is freely available at http://www.e-ce.org.
+It is distributed under the terms of the Creative Commons Attribution Non-Commercial License (http://creativecommons.org/licenses/), which permits unrestricted non-commercial use, distribution, and reproduction in any medium, provided the original work is cited properly.
+The content is freely available from https://www.e-ce.org.

 5. Manuscript submission

 Any physician or researcher involved in clinical or basic research on gastrointestinal endoscopy can submit a manuscript.
-Please visit the manuscript management system at http://submit.e-ce.org/, because only online submissions will be considered.
-Every item in the checklists (http://submit.e-ce.org/about/Checklist.php) should be completed before submission.
-The Copyright Transfer Agreement (http://submit.e-ce.org/about/Author.php) should be signed by all authors and be submitted to the editorial office by fax or regular mail on acceptance.
+Please visit the manuscript management system from https://submit.e-ce.org/, because only online submissions will be considered.
+Every item in the checklists (https://submit.e-ce.org/about/Checklist.php) should be completed before submission.
+The Copyright Transfer Agreement (https://submit.e-ce.org/about/Author.php) should be signed by all authors and be submitted to the editorial office by fax or regular mail on acceptance.
 Submission should be done by the corresponding author.

 6. Publication charges and reprints